 - Plug the router back in, wait another 60 seconds, then reconnect your devices.

-Troubleshooting tip: If the modem’s “Online” or “Internet” light stays red or amber after two minutes, the problem is on your ISP’s end — a reboot won’t fix it.
-Check your ISP’s outage map or call their support line.
+If the modem’s “Online” or “Internet” light stays red or amber after two minutes, the trouble is on your ISP’s end and a reboot will not touch it.
+Check the ISP’s outage map or call support.

-Wi-Fi signal weakens with distance and degrades through walls.
-Moving your laptop 10 feet closer to the router can produce a measurable speed improvement.
-For devices that stay in one place — desktop PCs, smart TVs, gaming consoles — an Ethernet cable eliminates wireless interference entirely and reliably delivers the full speed your plan allows.
-A standard Cat6 patch cable is inexpensive and takes two minutes to plug in.
+Yes — Wi-Fi weakens with distance and degrades through walls.
+Moving my laptop 10 feet closer to the router once took me from a buffering video call to a clean one without changing anything else.
+For devices that stay put — desktop PCs, smart TVs, gaming consoles — an Ethernet cable removes wireless interference entirely and delivers the full speed your plan allows.
+A standard Cat6 patch cable is cheap and takes two minutes to plug in.

-Your ISP’s default DNS servers translate web addresses into IP addresses, and they’re often slower than free public alternatives.
-Switching takes under three minutes and reduces the lag on every new page load.
+It can.
+Your ISP’s default DNS servers translate web addresses into IP addresses, and they are often slower than free public alternatives.
+Switching takes under three minutes and trims the lag on every new page you open.
+For a full walkthrough on every platform, see my guide on how to change your DNS server.

 | Provider | Primary DNS | Secondary DNS | Best For |